GrosSacASac/DOM99/readme.md

+You are ready to use DOM99 !

 Detailed explanations soon, see example in the Demo for now

-You are ready to use DOM99 !

-###Complete overview

-coming soon !

 ##Demo file:

 Demo uses the transpiled dom99 file.
 (Tested with Firefox 47+ and Chrome 48+)